Administering COVID-19 Vaccines

 The U.S. Food and Drug Administration decides to authorize vaccines based on the safety and efficacy of each vaccine.
-The FDA issued an Emergency Use Authorization (EUA) of the Pfizer and Moderna vaccine, and shipments of the vaccine are being sent to states and pharmacies.
+The FDA issued an Emergency Use Authorization (EUA) of the Pfizer and Moderna and Johnson & Johnson vaccines, and shipments of the vaccine are being sent to states and pharmacies.
 You can find more information from the FDA on the COVID-19 vaccine here.

 Which COVID-19 vaccines do Walmart and Sam’s Club offer?

 We will offer only FDA-authorized vaccines allocated by the government, including Pfizer, Moderna and J&J.

 Did your pharmacists require special training?

 In addition to the American Pharmacists Association (APhA) and the Accreditation Council for Pharmacy Education (ACPE) immunization training, all of our pharmacists received specific training on the vaccines they are administering.

 Will the federal government provide the vaccine to you?

 Yes, all vaccines are being provided by the federal government or allocated from state supply.

 Is there a cost to the vaccine?
 If so, what is the price?